Tagore (film)

 Tagore is a 2003 Indian Telugu-language vigilante action film directed by V. V. Vinayak.
 The film stars Chiranjeevi, Shriya, and Jyothika, with Prakash Raj and Sayaji Shinde in pivotal supporting roles.
 The film features music by Mani Sharma and cinematography by Chota K. Naidu.
 Tagore is a remake of the 2002 Tamil film Ramanaa, with significant changes made to suit Chiranjeevi's stardom and the local context.

 Tagore had a wide release, rivaling Bollywood's major films of the time.
-Upon release, it received positive reviews, particularly for its narration, Chiranjeevi's performance, and the impactful crowd scenes.
-The film became a significant commercial success, breaking several box office records, and went on to become the second highest-grossing Telugu film of its time, surpassed only by Indra (2002), another Chiranjeevi starrer.
-The song "Nenu Saitham," written by Suddala Ashok Teja, won the National Film Award for Best Lyrics.
+Upon release, it received positive reviews, particularly for its narration, Chiranjeevi's performance, and its impactful crowd scenes.
+The film became a significant commercial success, breaking several box-office records, and went on to become the second highest-grossing Telugu film of its time, surpassed only by Indra (2002), another Chiranjeevi starrer.
+It collected a distributor's share of ₹28.45 crore and became the second Telugu film to surpass ₹50 crore at the box office.
+The song "Nenu Saitham," written by Suddala Ashok Teja, won the National Film Award for Best Lyrics.100 days in 192 centers.

 Plot

 The story begins with the mysterious disappearance of 15 Mandal Revenue Officers (MROs), of whom 14 are later released, while one is found murdered.
-Beside the victim's body, the police uncover incriminating files and a tape, which reveal that the officers were targeted for being the most corrupt among their peers.
+Beside the victim's body, the police uncover incriminating files and a tape, which reveal that the officers were targeted for being the most corrupt among his peers.
 The Anti-Corruption Force (ACF), a vigilante organization, claims responsibility, declaring its mission to eradicate corruption by exposing malpractices, abducting officials, and executing the most egregious offenders.
 Tagore lives a seemingly simple life, raising adopted children from diverse cultural backgrounds.
 While appearing as a mild-mannered professor by day, he secretly orchestrates the ACF's operations.

 The ACF expands its operations to other government departments, including the Public Works Department (PWD) and the police force.
 Their actions instill fear among bureaucrats and temporarily curb illegal activities.
 In one incident, Tagore exposes corruption at a hospital by orchestrating a sting operation.
 He presents evidence of fraudulent medical practices and gets the hospital sealed, leading to the dean's arrest.
 However, the dean, revealed to be Badrinarayana's son, commits suicide.
 Enraged, Badrinarayana investigates Tagore and is shocked to discover that Tagore, presumed dead, is alive.

 Meanwhile, Suryam, a police constable and an IPS-qualified individual who failed to secure an officer-level post due to his inability to pay a bribe, takes up the case to earn a promotion.
 Leveraging his medical leave, Suryam investigates the case, hypothesizing that a non-corrupt official in each government office may have been responsible for passing insider information to the ACF.
 Tracing their connections, he discovers that the officials are alumni of National College and are led by their former professor, Tagore, who serves as the ACF's leader.
 However, Tagore's true identity remains unknown to Suryam.